peterhil/spellbook/README.md

 rollup -c
 ```

-Then add the `dist`direcoty as unpacked extension to Chrome.
+Then add the `dist` directory as unpacked extension to Chrome or compatible browser.